This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 Federal and Florida laws prevent discrimination in housing, public access, and employment.
 Federal laws that ensure disabled children receive a free and appropriate education.
 If any of these rights are violated, you may need to file a complaint or sue.

 Most complaints go to the Florida Commission on Human Relations.
 You’ll file your claim here unless a federal law better applies to your situation.
 For instance, if your local public bus doesn’t have room for your child’s wheelchair, a right to open access is being denied.

 The process goes from complaint to mediation.
 A mediator assigned to your case will try to resolve the issue.
 If this doesn’t work, the Commission will investigate the incident and decide as to whether or not your child has experienced discrimination.

-You may also want to file a lawsuit, which is allowed under Florida law.
+You may also want to file a lawsuit, which Florida law allows.
 This can result in compensation for your child.
 Your lawyer can help guide you through the process of a civil lawsuit.

 How to Find a Florida Lawyer for the Cerebral Palsy Lawsuit Filing Process

 Choosing the Florida cerebral palsy lawyer who will take you through this process is a big and important decision.
 Look for a lawyer specializing in medical malpractice or disability rights who has proven experience working with clients like your family.

 You have the chance to win compensation for your child, money that will help provide care and treatment.
 Let the right lawyer guide you through the process, and you have a good chance of success.